Divinization

 To explore Palamas’ argument against Barlaam, we must first understand his distinction between essence and energy.
 Essence is the “what-ness” of a thing, whereas the energies are the expression of that essence.
 So, for example: you cannot interact directly with fire’s essence, but you can interact with fire’s energies by standing near fire and enjoying the heat.
 Palamas argues that God is the same way – we can interact with His energies (grace), but not His essence.
 However, this does not turn God into a composite being; the same way heat is not “numerically separate” from fire’s essence, but connatural to it, really imparting the effect of fire’s distinct essence, so God’s energies (wisdom, justice, truth) emanate from Him and really are Him, not a composition or a medium.
 This real distinction protects God’s absolute transcendence while still allowing us to really participate in Him.

 The Palamites reject the idea that we can interact with God’s essence in any way.
 From their perspective, that would require consubstantiality.
 Palamas refuses to even make apophatic claims about God’s essence – for example, he would not say something like “God’s essence is good.”
 Rather, he would say “God’s essence is beyond good and evil.”
 Palamas responded to the accusation that his teaching contradicted divine simplicity by saying – quite beautifully – that, “God is indivisibly divided and united divisibly, and experiences neither multiplicity nor composition.”
-This inaccessible transcendence means we cannot participate in God’s essence in Heaven, but rather participate in His uncreated energies more intimately.
+This inaccessible transcendence means we cannot participate in God’s essence in Heaven, but rather participate in His uncreated energies more intimately, endlessly drawing closer to Him.
+Remember though that these energies are Him.
+Though Palamites do reject essential vision in Heaven, they do not reject direct vision.

 Created Grace

 Next, the Western doctrine of “created grace.”
-This was most comprehensively set forth by St. Thomas Aquinas.
+St. Thomas Aquinas most comprehensively set this forth.
 It is also the foundation of most Protestant theology surrounding sanctification.
 This doctrine holds to absolute divine simplicity, as opposed to Palamite simplicity with real distinction.
 Under the Thomistic system, one might view God as the “soul,” or animating principle, of reality.
 As the soul permeates every cell of the body without being contained by them, so God’s essence (which is existence) permeates all things, but as containing them, not as contained by them (Summa Q8, A3).
 The process of divinization cannot involve God drawing closer to us, since omnipresence already entails perfect closeness.
 Rather, divinization is a process whereby we draw closer to Him by some effect within us.
 Since we are creatures, all effects within us must also be creatures, and thus we have the term “created grace.”

 Although all the blessed in Heaven see God face-to-face, they remain distinct in three ways.
 First, the degree of charity.
 The more love one has, the more intellectual light they will receive, and the more clearly they will see God (Summa Q12, A6).
 Since God’s mind is infinite, He can see Himself with perfect clarity.
 The blessed are all finite, so despite the direct vision, they can never fully comprehend God (Summa Q92, A1-R2).
 Thus, they are distinct from God in their finitude, and distinct from each other in their understanding.
 Second, nature.
 Angels are distinct from each other in their unique angelic natures, and obviously distinct from humans.
 Third, accidents.
 We know, for example, that we will be men and women in Heaven, for the resurrected Christ was yet a man.
 Further, He had other unique accidents, such as the wounds of His hands, feet, and side.

-Third, it contradicts the plain words of scripture by putting us at a distance from God’s essence in Heaven.
+Palamites must remember that we are not at any distance from God in Heaven, and scripture says as much.
 “We see now through a glass in a dark manner, but then face to face” (1 Cor 13:12).
 “We shall see Him as He is” (1 John 3:2).
 “Show Thy face and we shall be saved” (Psalm 79:20).
 “Lord, show us the Father and we shall be satisfied” (John 14:8). “[The saints] will see His face” (Rev 22:4).
 “I shall behold your face in righteousness” (Psalm 17:15).
 “Come,’ my heart says, ‘seek his face!’
 Your face, Lord, do I seek” (Psalm 27:8).
-Further, rejecting the Beatific Vision (direct vision) was condemned by Florence, Benedictus Deus, Mysitici Corporis, and Allatae Sunt.
+Rejecting the Beatific Vision (direct vision) was condemned by Florence, Benedictus Deus, Mysitici Corporis, and Allatae Sunt.
+Thomists must remember that the Beatific Vision does not mean we grasp nor master God, and that full comprehension is infinitely distant from our created minds despite this closeness.

 Conclusion

 I do not suspect that all I said above has left you feeling like you’ve grasped divinization.
 This is one mystery the sublimity of which reminds me of the words of St. Augustine: “If you understand God, what you understand isn’t God.”
-Although we cannot fully grasp divinization, the teachings of these massively influential theologians should help us to understand the critical idea that divinization is an intensely intimate, direct, unmediated participation in God.
-Truly, supernatural grace in the soul makes us into “little gods,” His own children.
+Although we cannot fully grasp divinization, these great teachings should illuminate the unfathomable intimacy with which God fashions us into “little gods,” preparing us to directly experience Him in Heaven.